A house will likely be the biggest purchase you make in your lifetime — so you don’t want to mess it up.

 1. Failing to review your credit score & credit reports first

-Before you start the homebuying process, you’ll want to make sure your credit score is in good shape.
-Go to myFICO.com to get your true credit score (services like CreditKarma are good for frequently checking in on your credit score, but they don’t give provide your FICO score).
-If you and a partner or spouse want to buy a home, you may want to try to qualify for mortgage underwriting on just the income of the person who has a better score; most lenders will base your rate on the lower score if you’re a couple.
+Go to myFICO.com to get your true credit score (services like CreditKarma are good for frequently checking in on your credit score, but they don’t give provide your FICO score, which is most important).
+If you and a partner or spouse want to buy a home together, you may want to try to qualify for mortgage underwriting on just the income of the person who has a better credit score; most lenders will base your rate on the lower score if you’re a couple.
+Either way, make sure this is something you consider at the beginning of the process.

 Next, go to AnnualCreditReport.com and request copies of your credit report.
 You can get a copy from each of the three main credit bureaus for free every year.
 Review the reports and pay off any delinquent bills as soon as you can — before you go to qualify for a mortgage.
 If you see any errors, dispute them immediately.
 Here’s how to do that.